 The other main islands, Hawaii Island, Kauai and Maui each have their own somewhat limited public transportation systems.

-On Oahu you can also take the Waikiki Trolley which makes stops at key places.
-You can explore Honolulu, Pearl Harbor and/or Waikiki with a 1-, 4- or 7-day hop-on hop-off tour and see all the top attractions at your own pace.
+On Oahu, you can also take the Waikiki Trolley which makes stops at key places in Honolulu.
+You can explore the city, Pearl Harbor and/or Waikiki with a 1-, 4- or 7-day hop-on-hop-off tour and see all the top attractions at your own pace.

 Step aboard a double-decker bus or open-air trolley to pass the capital city’s best restaurants and shops, historic sites and renowned scenery.
 Choose from four different routes, marveling at Diamond Head on the Green Line or the beautiful Makapuʻu Point on the Blue Line.
-You can upgrade your ticket to include all of the lines.
+You can upgrade your ticket to include all of the lines as well.

 Take a Self-Guided Walking Tour